tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 #### 2.3 Resolved Timestamp

-TiCDC using *Resolved Timestamp* (or `resolved-ts`) to indicate the largest transaction timestamp of the replication task, to help downstream avoid getting partial data of a transaction.
+**TiKV-CDC** using *Resolved Timestamp* (or `resolved-ts`) to indicate the largest transaction timestamp of the replication task, to help downstream avoid getting partial data of a transaction.
 Downstream streaming system can also use `resolved-ts` as [*watermark*](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-102/).

 As no transaction support, in RawKV scenario we don't need scanning locks in *lock_cf*.
 But we should notify `resolved-ts` event generation that the minimum timestamp of data that on the way from *proposed* to *applied* (by [`resolver.track_lock`](https://github.com/tikv/tikv/blob/v5.0.4-20211201/components/resolved_ts/src/resolver.rs#L47-L57)).